rickyhai11/black_hole_v1/help/source/usage.rst

 - **backup_gigabytes**: Total amount of storage, in gigabytes, allowed for volume backups per project.

-Only restful APIs are provided for playnetmano_rm in Colorado release, so curl or other http client can be used to call playnetmano_rm API.
+Only restful APIs are provided for playnetmano_rm in this release, so curl or other http client can be used to call playnetmano_rm API.

 Before use the following command, get token, project id, and playnetmano_rm service